-Following a detailed and extensive review of the academies' cost bases and potential additional areas for income generation, the 2023/24 budgets have been approved by the trustees at an in year surplus of £20,000 for BHSA and £10,000 for Belvedere.
+Following a detailed and extensive review of the academies' cost bases and potential additional areas for income generation, the 2024/25 budgets have been approved by the trustees at an in year surplus of £15,000 for BHSA.
+The trustees have approved an in-year deficit budget of £91,000 for Belvedere to allow for necessary SLT succession planning.